h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_4_MLE_Visual.md

 - $A(\lambda) = -\log(\lambda)$

 The key takeaway is that we can compress our dataset into just the sufficient statistic (sample mean) without losing any information for MLE estimation.
 This is a powerful property for data reduction and statistical inference.

+The practical implications are significant:
+- We can summarize large datasets with a single value
+- We can combine datasets by using weighted means
+- Computational efficiency is greatly improved
+- Privacy is enhanced as we don't need to store raw data

+This example demonstrates the deep connection between exponential family distributions, sufficient statistics, and maximum likelihood estimation.

 ---